airpair/git-powered-collaborative-blogging/post.md

---

-> *** Our new GitHub powered authoring tools will be officially annouced first week of March.
-We'd love to have your feedback before then.
-Feel free to fork this post to give it run.
+> *** Our new GitHub powered authoring tools will be  annouced first week of March.
+We'd love to your feedback before then.
+Fork this post to give it run.
 Jonathon =) ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->